Some people believe that eating certain foods, including soy protein and certain kinds of grains, may benefit people with an A-positive blood type.

-Blood type diets are a system of eating which categorize foods as beneficial, neutral, or harmful.
+Blood type diets are a system of eating that categorizes foods as beneficial, neutral, or harmful.
 It’s based on a person’s blood type and other factors.

 D’Adamo claims foods harmful to your blood type cause an agglutination reaction.
 This makes blood cells stick together, increasing the risk of disease.